Hexagon Robotics AEON: Price, Specs & Where to Buy (2026)

 Does the Hexagon AEON use legs or wheels?

 AEON uses a wheeled base, not bipedal legs.
-Hexagon chose wheels over legs deliberately for industrial efficiency — wheels are faster, more energy-efficient, and more stable on the flat surfaces typical of factory floors and warehouses.
+Hexagon chose wheels for industrial efficiency — wheels are faster, more energy-efficient, and more stable on the flat surfaces typical of factory floors and warehouses.
 AEON's upper body is human-like with dexterous arms and interchangeable hand/gripper/scanning tool attachments, but its locomotion is wheel-based at 2.4 m/s (8.6 km/h).
-This design choice prioritizes operational reliability in structured industrial environments over the stair-climbing and rough-terrain capabilities that bipedal designs offer.
+This design prioritizes operational reliability in structured industrial environments over the stair-climbing and rough-terrain capabilities that bipedal designs offer.

 Is there a Hexagon AEON review?

-BotInfo Analyst Note: Hexagon AEON Assessment
+BotInfo Analyst Note: Hexagon AEON Assessment (May 2026 Update)

 What We Like